DGarg375/Turing-Assembly/README.md

         v. load the value 9 into z and move it into y.

         vi. add x and y and store the result (22) in z.

+HOW TO RUN:

+    i.
+Go to an automata simulator (https://web.cs.ucdavis.edu/~doty/automata/).

+    ii.
+Click on the 'TM' option and upload the file 'TM_assembly.tm'

+    iii.
+Type a program input in the provided text box and then click on 'simulate' option.